-- Use this method to find two more tutorials.
+- Use this method to find add more tutorials.
 As noted below, for image editing, you can use either Photoshop CC and/or Pixlr E tutorials.

-- After you find three image editing tutorials in Photoshop CC and/or Pixlr E tutorials, find three Web Design tutorials as per the retirements listed below.
+- After you add three image editing tutorials in Photoshop CC and/or Pixlr E tutorials, add three Web Design tutorials as per the retirements listed below.

 - Create THREE Photoshop CC and/or Pixlr E tutorial links.